Minfei Fei

 Education

-B.Eng.
-(Outstanding Graduate Award), New Energy Science & Engineering, Nanjing University
+BEng (Outstanding Graduate Award, the only awardee), New Energy Science & Engineering, Nanjing University

 Biography